> Integrated Care

 By placing these Care Coordinators to these pilot sites, the project aims to establish a single contact point for these patients in acute hospitals, AIC office and the community service providers.

 Back in AIC office, we have a team of Care Consultants who specialise in referral management.
-They assess referrals from public hospitals for Long-Term Care services and arrange for the placement of patients in the right community care facilities/services.
-They also foster partnerships among hospitals and community care service providers and thus contribute to the continuous improvement of Long-Term Care in the healthcare delivery system.
+They assess referrals from public hospitals for Community Care services and arrange for the placement of patients in the right community care facilities/services.
+They also foster partnerships among hospitals and community care service providers and thus contribute to the continuous improvement of Community Care in the healthcare delivery system.